raspberrypilearning/rainbow-run/en/step_5.md

 Find the 'Camera Transform' property of the Ball's BallController script in the Inspector window.

-Click on the circle to the right of the Camera property and choose the 'Ball' GameObject':
+Click on the circle to the right of the Camera Transform property and choose the 'Main' GameObject':

 ![The CameraController script component on the Main Camera with Ball property dropdown menu and 'Ball' selected.](images/ball-script.png)